lucascoelho-unl/chess_engine/README.md

 # Current progress

 This is all steps that I'll take towards the goal to finish making the entire chess engine.
 The project is in C++, and the frontend aspect will be decided further on.
 I'm currently on a mac device.
+I'm using namespaces for organization.
 And below, you can see my current progress:

+## Bitboards
-## Implemented bitboards representation and bitboards operation.
+Implemented bitboards representation and bitboards operation.
 - I can set a bit
 - I can clear a bit
 - I can test a bit

+## Squares representation
-## For the code to be more human-friendly, I implemented a Square enum, that gets various inputs (int, string, tuple) and transform them into chess notation that is equivalent to the square number of the bit.
+For the code to be more human-friendly, I implemented a Square enum, that gets various inputs (int, string, tuple) and transform them into chess notation that is equivalent to the square number of the bit.
 So A1 = 0, B1 = 1 ...
 H8 = 63.

+## Board
-## Implemented the board class that holds 12 bitboards, one for each piece type and color.
+Implemented the board class that holds 12 bitboards, one for each piece type and color.
 Each bitboard represents the pieces as a whole in the chess game.

-## Implemented methods to get varous bitboards from the board class.
+Implemented methods to get varous bitboards from the board class.
 - Get the bitboard from the pieces and colors
 - Get a bitboard of all ocupied squares
 - Get a bitboard of all empty squares
 - Get a bitboard from all white or all black pieces
 - Also a method to print the board for the human eye

+## FEN notation
-## Implemented a method to read FEN notation into the board and create a new board with the pieces in the correct position based on the FEN notation.
+Implemented a method to read FEN notation into the board and create a new board with the pieces in the correct position based on the FEN notation.

+## In-development
-## Currently developing pieces movement bitboards.
+Currently developing pieces movement bitboards.
 For each piece, I'll implement a function that returns a bitboard of all valid moves.
 The structure will be lioke below:
 // Get moves from a specific square for a piece of the specified color Bitboard get_pawn_moves(Square from, Color color, const Board &board);
 Bitboard get_knight_moves(Square from, Color color, const Board &board);